Amazon Brand Store: Definition, Benefits, and New Features [Updated for 2021]Helen Golubeva

 Read on to find out how setting up an Amazon Brand Store can benefit your eCommerce business.

+II.
 Getting Started with Amazon Brand Stores

 The journey to creating your first multi-page Store starts on the Amazon Stores page.
 Though the landing page looks quite concise and minimalistic, it provides you with all the necessary information about the Stores’ capabilities and tells you whether or not you are eligible for the program.